Is Justin Bieber Trying To Win Back Selena Gomez? Her Mom May Not Be Happy

 After Bieber and Richie’s debut, the singer was met with tons of backlash from fans who didn’t approve of his relationship with the then-17-year-old daughter of Lionel Richie.
 In response, Bieber threatened to make his Instagram account private and shortly thereafter, Selena Gomez fired back at him, claiming he shouldn’t be sharing his private life with Richie online.

 “If you can’t handle the hate, then stop posting pictures of your girlfriend lol- It should be special between you two only,” Selena Gomez wrote, via Time.
 “Don’t be mad at your fans.
-They love you and supported you before any one ever did.”
+They love you and supported you before anyone ever did.”

 “It’s funny to see people that used me for attention and still try to point the finger this way,” Bieber responded.
 “Sad.
 All love.”